Preslav Yordanov: Chernomorets Burgas

 On 4 December 2011, it was announced that Preslav Yordanov had signed with Chernomorets Burgas and will join his new club in January 2012.
 Yordanov impressed during Chernomorets' preseason campaign, netting 9 goals in 11 friendly matches.
-He debuted in the 2:0 home win against CSKA Sofia on 4 March 2012, playing the full 90 minutes.
-Yordanov scored for the first time in an official match on 21 March 2012, netting a last-minute goal in an away A PFG match against Kaliakra Kavarna to seal a 4:0 win.
+He debuted in a 2–0 home win against CSKA Sofia on 4 March 2012, playing the full 90 minutes.
+Yordanov scored for the first time in an official match on 21 March 2012, netting a last-minute goal in an away A PFG match against Kaliakra Kavarna to seal a 4–0 win.

-On 13 December 2012 he was arrested for match-fixing.
+On 13 December 2012, he was arrested for match-fixing.
 Yordanov was subsequently released without any charges pressed against him.

 CSKA Sofia

 Yordanov joined CSKA Sofia in the summer 2015, quickly establishing himself as an influential player for the team, being the club's second highest goalscorer in all competitions, finding the net on 33 occasions.

 Ordabasy

 On 15 February 2017, CSKA Sofia sold Yordanov to Kazakh club Ordabasy for an undisclosed fee.